QNX: Uses

+The Netpliance i-Opener uses a version of QNX as the primary operating system.

 The BlackBerry PlayBook tablet computer designed by BlackBerry uses a version of QNX as the primary operating system.
 The BlackBerry 10 operating system is also based on QNX.

 QNX is also used in car infotainment systems with many major car makers offering variants that include an embedded QNX architecture.
-It is supported by popular SSL/TLS libraries such as wolfSSL.

 Since the introduction of its "Safe Kernel 1.0" in 2010, QNX was projected and used subsequently in automated drive or ADAS systems for automotive projects that require a functional safety certified RTOS.
 QNX provides this with its QNX OS for Safety products.

 QNX Neutrino (2001) has been ported to a number of platforms and now runs on practically any modern central processing unit (CPU) family that is used in the embedded market.
 This includes the PowerPC, x86, MIPS, SH-4, and the closely interrelated group of ARM, StrongARM, and XScale.

-As of 26 June 2023, QNX software is now embedded in over 255 million vehicles worldwide, including most leading OEMs and Tier 1s, such as BMW, Bosch, Continental, Dongfeng Motor, Geely, Ford, Honda, Mercedes-Benz, Subaru, Toyota, Volkswagen, Volvo, and more.
+As of 16 December 2025, QNX software is now embedded in over 275 million vehicles worldwide, including most leading OEMs and Tier 1s, such as BMW, Bosch, Continental, Dongfeng Motor, Geely, Ford, Honda, Mercedes-Benz, Subaru, Toyota, Volkswagen, Volvo, and more.

+Certifications

+QNX OS for Safety and QNX Hypervisor for Safety have been certified to comply with the requirements of: